-Passage Student Says Scoring Procedure Score Tell me ASAP.
+Passage Student Says Scoring Procedure Score

+Tell me ASAP.
 "Tell me ay ess Tell me ASAP.
+3 /3

-3 /3 ay pea."
+ay pea."

 Tell me ASAP.
-"Tall ma ay aan " 2 /2 Tell me ASAP.
 "Tell me ay sap."
 Tell me ASAP.
+3 /3

-3 /3 Dr. Jones looked at "Doctor Jones looked Dr. Jones looked at my 6 /6 my teeth. at my teeth." teeth.
-Dr. Jones looked at "'D' 'r' Jones looked at Dr .
-Jones looked at my 5/6 DI.
-Jones looked at D I Jones looked at Dr. Jones looked at my my teeth. my teeth. teeth.
+Dr. Jones looked at "Doctor Jones looked Dr. Jones looked at my 6 /6

+my teeth. at my teeth." teeth.

+Dr. Jones looked at "'D' 'r' Jones looked at ☑r.
+Jones looked at my 5 /6

+my teeth. my teeth. teeth.

+my teeth. my teeth. teeth.

 Situation How to score Mispronounced A word is scored as incorrect if it is pronour nced incorrectly in the c ontext of words the sentence.
 Passage Student Says Scoring Procedure Score We like to read.
 "We like to red."
 We like to read.
 3 /4 Word order All words that are read correctly but in the wrong order are scored as incorrect.
-Passage Student Says Scoring Procedure Score Student Says "The park green Scoring Procedure Score Passage Passage The green park has "The park green The green park Omissions Passage The green park has flowers.
-"The park green The green park has flowers.
-3 /5
+Passage Student Says Scoring Procedure The green park has "The park green The groen park 3 /5 flowers. has flowers." has flowers.
+Omissions Omitted words are s cored as incorrect.
+If a student skips an entire row,